judeabii/react-instagram-clone/README.md

 * **Feed**: Users have a personalized feed displaying posts from users they follow.
 * **Search Users**: Search for users using their username.

+Additional features such as notifications, the ability to change user profile pictures, and more will be added in due time, enhancing the overall user experience and functionality of the application.

 ### Technologies Used
 * User
 * React